vpenso/kubernetes-example/docs/README.md

 Basic components (concepts):

-- Master - Central control point (unified view of the cluster).
+- **Master** - Central control point (unified view of the cluster).
-  Master nodes control multiple minions.
+  Master nodes control multiple (minion) nodes.
-- Nodes - Run one or more pods delegated by the master.
+- **Nodes** - Run one or more pods delegated by the master.
-  Application-specific “virtual host” in a containerized environment.
-- Pods - Smallest deployable unit (created, scheduled, and managed).
+- **Pods** - Smallest deployable unit (created, scheduled, and managed).
   Logical collection of containers that belong to an application.
-- Volume - Location where containers read/write data (from/to a storage back-end)
+- **Volume** - Location where containers read/write data (from/to a storage back-end)
-- Service - Endpoint that provides load balancing across a pod replicated group.
+- **Service** - Endpoint that provides load balancing across a pod replicated group.

-- Label - Key/value pair used for service discovery by the replication controller.
+Kubernetes **objects** used to define the desired state of the Kubernetes system (basically anything that persists in the system).

+- Each object in Kubernetes is given a Name, provided to Kubernetes in the **deployment record**.
+- Names need to be unique within a namespace.
+- The Kubernetes **UID** is a unique, internal identifier for each object in the system (used to differentiate between clones of the same object).

+**Labels** are key-value pairs used to identify and describe objects:

+- An object can have many labels (only on of each type)
+- A way for users to organize and map the objects in the system
+- Typically used to group Pods to perform an action on all

 ### Master